Not Accepting Guests

 Music, Movies, and Books

 I read a bunch of boring books...mostly social science stuff.
 My personal bible is Thomas Friedman's "The World is Flat."
+My all-time favorite novel is probably "Extremely Loud and Incredibly Close" by Johnathan Safran Foer.

 As far as movies go, it's rare I find one that I don't like.
 Action, drama, suspense, comedy--love 'em all.